 - Never trust what a website says straight away – do your research into each clinic’s accreditations.
 We happily display ours on this website with links to the accrediting bodies, and across all of our publicity materials.

 - If they don’t state who their surgeons are, ask them for more information.
-All credible clinics will display this information – in fact, they promote their services based on their staff’s expertise (you can see our team’s experience here).
+All credible clinics will display this information – in fact, they promote their services based on their staff’s expertise (take a look at our team’s experience).

 - It’s standard practice in many clinics for your first point of contact to be with a patient advisor or manager, so don’t feel put off if you can’t directly speak to a surgeon straight away.
 However, meeting your clinician ahead of surgery should be relatively easy to arrange, and is something we consider as standard practice.